David Beamish, DeFelsko Corporation

 A surface temperature thermometer like the one shown in Figure 3 uses a bimetallic sensing element.
 It can be magnetically attached to a steel surface, and tape will hold it to other surfaces.

-Thermometers should remain in place for a sufficient period of time for the temperature to stabilize -- typically 2 or 3 minutes.
+Thermometers should remain in place for a sufficient period of time for the temperature to stabilize—typically 2 or 3 minutes.
 Tap the dial lightly before taking a final reading and take care to read straight-on.
 Avoid direct sunlight, wind, thermal radiation, heating or ventilation ducts, or other such conditions.
 Obtain data for hot and cold areas as well as for average areas.

-Atmospheric conditions are always changing: therefore measurements and calculations should be made frequently.
+Atmospheric conditions are always changing: therefore, measurements and calculations should be made frequently.
 Four hours is a typical minimum period.
-It is recommended that different locations be measured and conditions recorded before, during and after the job.
+It is recommended that different locations be measured and conditions recorded before, during, and after the job.
 Some specifications call for continuous measurement while abrasive blast cleaned steel is exposed or while coatings or linings are curing: continuous measurement ensures the metal is warmer than the dew point.

 Continuous measurement is one reason why digital, all-in-one instruments are quickly becoming popular.
 They greatly simplify the process of measuring and calculating critical environmental parameters.
 Fast response precision sensors provide accurate, repeatable readings with high reliability and long-term stability.
-Certificates of Calibration showing direct traceability to National Institute of Standards and Technology standards usually are available.
+Certificates of Calibration showing direct traceability to National Institute of Standards and Technology standards are usually available.

 Another advantage that digital instruments provide is that they take much of the guesswork out of measuring.
 Many models have alarms that automatically alert the user when the surface temperature is too close to the dew-point temperature; this feature signals the high risk of moisture formation.
 Most display in both Celsius or Fahrenheit units.
 Some record the surface temperature value only after that value has stabilized.
 In other words, touch a cold or hot surface and the instrument will measure the temperature reading as it drops or rises to the actual surface temperature.
 In a few seconds, once the gage determines that the reading has stabilized, the gage beeps and freezes the display.
 This is particularly handy when measuring remote areas where the display is difficult or impossible to view.